 After sending the request, navigate back to your Logic App.
 You should see two new runs, each corresponding to an individual Person:

-Each run will contain the name of a person: Luis Rigueira and Sandro Pereira.
+Each run will include the names of two people: Luis Rigueira and Sandro Pereira.

 And yes, this works regardless of the namespace!